A Two-Wheeled Encyclopedia

 Sport Touring Motorcycles

-Sport touring style motorcycles, in name alone, sound like a perfect balance between the two previous categories, but it’s fair to say the category leans more towards sport in architecture.
-More often than not, sport touring motorcycles take a strong influence from sport bikes.
-They feature tighter fairings plus more aggressive engine performance and cornering capabilities but are tuned to be much softer and more tolerable over long distances.
-Sport touring motorcycles can look like sport bikes at first glance but their raised handlebars, more forward foot pegs, sculpted fairings and larger windshields and panniers turn up the endurance factor.
-If you want comfort on a long ride, but still aim to drag a knee on your favorite canyon road, a sport touring bike is the compromise you’re looking for.
+Sport touring motorcycles can look like sport bikes at first glance, but their raised handlebars, forward footpegs, sculpted fairings and larger windshields and panniers turn up the endurance factor.
+If you want comfort on a long ride but still like to drag a knee on your favorite canyon road, a sport touring bike is the compromise you’re looking for.

 Read the Review: Ducati Multistrada 1260

 Most of what you need to know about a cruiser motorcycle is right there in the name — it’s built for cruising, either around town or down the highway.
-Traditionally, cruisers have low seats, semi-forward foot pegs and handlebars positioned for rider comfort.
-However, the cruiser style motorcycle has a whole spectrum to itself.
-From more relaxed, laid-back riding positions with high handlebars and low seats to forward set foot pegs and handlebars that stretch the rider out for a more aggressive stance, you can find an infinite number of variations of the cruiser, but generally, its silhouette is unmistakable.
+Traditionally, cruisers have low seats, semi-forward footpegs and handlebars positioned for rider comfort.
+However, the cruiser-style motorcycle packs a whole spectrum to itself.
+From laid-back riding positions with high handlebars and low seats to forward-set footpegs and handlebars that stretch the rider out for a more aggressive stance, you can find an infinite number of variations of the cruiser.
+But generally speaking, its silhouette is unmistakable.

 Read the Review: Harley-Davidson Fat Bob